ansys/pyensight/doc/source/calc_functions.rst

     :widths: 10 90

     * - :math:`b`
-      - any scalar variable, i.e. pressure, mach, a vector component, etc.
+      - any scalar variable, that is pressure, mach, a vector component, etc.

     * - :math:`\rho`